1. The Vijayanagara Empire was founded in ___________.

 Explanation: Deva Raya II (1422–1446 CE), also called Proudha Devaraya, was the greatest Sangama king.

-13. Deva Raya II is also known as:
+13. Deva Raya II is also known as___________.

 A) Karnataka Chakravarti